MyInvictIA/yolov8-streamlit-fireant-tracking/README.md

 10. Open a browser and get into the following URL for the Web App: `http://localhost:8501`
 11. Open a browser and get into the following URL for the API: `http://localhost:8000/docs`

-## 🌟🔭🐋 How to Run Locally **with** Docker
+## 🌟🔭🐋 How to Run Locally with Docker Compose
 1. Clone this repo: `git clone https://github.com/MyInvictIA/yolov8-streamlit-fireant-tracking.git`
 2. Hop into the directory: `cd yolov8-streamlit-fireant-tracking/`
 3. Install Git LFS: `sudo apt install git-lfs`
 4. Initialize Git LFS: `git lfs install`
 5. Pull the LFS files: `git lfs pull`
-6. Launch the app: `docker-compose up -d`
+6. Launch the app: `docker-compose -f ./docker-compose.yml up -d`
+7. And if you want to sync changes in real-time: `docker-compose -f .\docker-compose.yml watch`
-7. Open a browser and get into the following URL for the Web App: `http://localhost:8501`
+8. Open a browser and get into the following URL for the Web App: `http://localhost:8501`
-8. Open a browser and get into the following URL for the API: `http://localhost:8000/docs`
+9. Open a browser and get into the following URL for the API: `http://localhost:8000/docs`

 ### 🔧🧰 ML Model Config
 - Task time!
 Choose your mission: 🎯 Segmentation* supported only.